kjhealy/kieranhealy.hugo/content/blog/comparing-distributions.markdown

 mathjax: false
 ---

+{{% admonition info Update %}}
+Updated on December 22nd,  2021.
+I made the generated data simpler so that the resulting distributions would be less confusing to look at.
+{{% /admonition %}}

 When we want to see how something varies across categories, the _trellis_ or _small multiple_ plot is a good friend.
 We repeatedly draw the same graph once for each category, lining them up in a way that makes them comparable.
 Here's an example from [my book](https://amzn.to/2vfAixM), using the `gapminder` data, which provides a cross-national time series of GDP per capita for many countries.

 {{< code r >}}